Markov trace on Funar algebra

 Again, as in the beginning of Steps 3 and 6, we transform the diagram as in Figure \figInteractB\ and we obtain

 where $U_1=x_n^{\eps_1}x_{n-1}^{\eps_2}x_n^{\eps_3}$, $U_2=x_n^{\eps_3}x_{n-1}^{\eps_4}x_n^{\eps_1}$, $\eps_1,\eps_3=\pm1$, $\eps_2,\eps_4\in\{-1,0,1\}$.
 Hence

-Note that $x_i^{\pm1}$ for $n-1\le i\le n+1$ does not occur in $X_1$ and $X_2$.
-Indeed, if it does, then the diagram curve starting in it cannot attain the opposite side of the cylinder outside the bold segment because it cannot cross the $x_n$-curves.
+Note that $x_i^{\pm1}$ for $n-1\le i\le n+1$ does not occur in $X_j$, $j=3,4$.
+Indeed, if it does, then the diagram $x_i^{\pm1}$-curve starting at a point from the upper circle corresponding to the letter $x_i^{\pm1}$ in $X_j$ cannot attain the opposite side of the cylinder outside the bold segment because it cannot cross the $x_n$-curves.
 Thus,